Symmetry and topology of hyperbolic Haldane models: Conclusions and outlook

 To investigate the hyperbolic band topology, we derived constraints on the multiplet of first Chern numbers arising from the high-dimensional BZs by considering the hyperbolic point-group symmetry.
 Subsequently, we numerically computed the first and second Chern numbers on various 2D and 4D subtori in the BZs.
 We found that the numerically computed first Chern numbers satisfy the analytically derived symmetry constraints.
 Furthermore, in models where only one independent first Chern number remains after the symmetry constraints, the momentum-space and real-space first Chern numbers were observed to agree.
 The physical meaning of having more than one independent first Chern number in a 2D lattice requires future investigations.
 We also demonstrated that the Bloch Hamiltonians facilitate an efficient computation of the phase diagrams, resulting in the presented plots of the first Chern numbers as a function of second-neighbor hopping $t_2$ and sublattice mass $m$, and revealing nontrivial phases with Chern number $2$.

 In addition, we analytically derived the anticipated constraints from hyperbolic point-group symmetry on the multiplet of second Chern numbers.
 However, the second Chern numbers are trivial for all the presently considered hyperbolic Haldane models; therefore, we were not able to illuminate these constraints with explicit numerical data.
-It would be of much theoretical interest to devise a general mechanism, extending the generation of $\bs{k}$-dependent Haldane mass term via second-neighbor hopping in the presence of staggered magnetic field~\cite{Haldane:1988}, that would produce tight-binding models with non-trivial second (rather than first) Chern numbers on a general hyperbolic $\{p,q\}$ lattice.
+It would be of much theoretical interest to devise a general mechanism, extending the generation of $\bs{k}$-dependent Haldane mass term via second-neighbor hopping in the presence of staggered magnetic field~\cite{Haldane:1988}, that would produce tight-binding models with non-trivial second (rather than first) Chern numbers on a range of hyperbolic $\{p,q\}$ lattices.
+Let us remark that the derived relations between Chern numbers, encompassed by Eqs.~(\ref{eqn:C1-constraint}--\ref{eqn:C2-constraint-6D}) are, in principle, also applicable to any system with space group symmetry acting in a four- (or higher-) dimensional momentum space.
+Such topological Bloch Hamiltonians are not restricted to hyperbolic $\{p,q\}$ lattices, but also arise in certain quasicrystalline and superlattice models~\cite{Lohse:2018,Petrides:2018,Su:2020,Koshino:2022} and in models with synthetic dimensions~\cite{Zilberberg:2018,Weisbrich:2021,Chen:2021}.
+A four-dimensional topological lattice can also be directly realized as an electric-circuit network~\cite{Wang:2020}.

 In Sec.~\ref{sec:flux-patterns}, we introduced the notion of \emph{magnetic} hyperbolic space groups, in analogy with the magnetic space groups of Euclidean lattices~\cite{Bradley:1972}.
 In particular, while the Haldane models are naturally captured by certain type-III~\cite{Litvin:2013} magnetic groups, simple modifications of the magnetic flux pattern over the $\{p,q\}$ lattice result in models symmetric under other type-III magnetic groups.
 Curiously, while reflection symmetry in 2D Euclidean lattices implies a vanishing of the real-space and momentum-space Chern numbers, which on a flat lattice are equal to each other~\cite{Kitaev:2006}, we identified concrete magnetic symmetries on the $\{6,4\}$ lattice where reflection symmetry appears to be compatible with a non-vanishing first Chern number on 2D subtori of the 4D hyperbolic BZ.
 We anticipate such models to provide a fruitful playground for disentangling the bulk-boundary correspondence associated with momentum-space Chern numbers from that of the real-space Chern number.